 A tabata workout is a form of High-Intensity Interval Training, also known as HIIT.
 Each workout is just four minutes long and is composed of eight sets of a 20/10 sequence.
 That sounds complicated, but it simply means that you perform one exercise for 20 seconds, rest for 10 seconds, and then repeat that sequence eight times.

-You probably already guessed that only working out for four minutes at a time is a benefit for many seniors.
+You probably already guessed that only working out for four minutes at a time is a benefit for many seniors, or anyone for that matter.
 Even if you perform extremely hard exercises during your workout, you know that you only have to sustain the 20/10 sequences for four minutes at a time.
 You may even extend this to four minutes and 20 seconds if you want to throw in one last round of your chosen exercise.

-Many seniors also find Tabata fun and enjoyable.
+A Tabata workout provides fun, enjoyment, versatility and and freedom.
 As long as you follow the 20/10 pattern, you can create your own workouts based on what muscles you want to work or what you feel like doing on any given day.

 You can create your own Tabata sequence with any exercise that gets your heart rate up and that you can sustain for 20 seconds at a time.
 You can also include different exercises and rote them for each 20/10 sequence.